 Law Enforcement Authority

-The Public Safety Department is assigned to the Director of Public Safety, under the Vice President for Human Resources.
-The department employs a Director /Chief of Police, Lieutenant, two Sergeants, two Detectives, seven Police Officers and two Public Safety Officers.
+The Public Safety Department is assigned to the Director of Public Safety/Chief of Police, under the Vice President for Human Resources.
+The department employs a Director /Chief of Police, Lieutenant, two Sergeants, two Detectives, twelve Police Officers and two Public Safety Officers.

 The Public Safety Department is made up of armed, sworn commissioned police officers and armed, non-sworn public safety officers.
 The armed sworn police officers derive their law enforcement authority from the Constitution of the Commonwealth of Pennsylvania, Article 6, and from Statute, 22 Pa.
 C.S. § 50, Section 501 of the Act of November 15, 1972, P.L.
 1063 No. 271 (also known as Act 501).
 Act 501 gives university police officers “...all the powers of a police officer in the Commonwealth, in and upon, and in the immediate and adjacent vicinity of, the property of the corporation.”
 All police officers are required to complete a basic police academy training course approved and authorized by the Pennsylvania Municipal Police Officers Education and Training Commission, known as Act 120.
 They are required to keep certification current in Act 235 to carry a firearm related to their duties.
 Officers are required to attend mandatory in service training throughout the year to enable them to perform more efficiently and more safely.